schnoog/dcs-liberation-PlaneExportScript/README.md

 Remark: In my installation the aircraft data was stored in planes.py instead of aircraft.py like mentioned in the dsc_liberation Wiki

+If your installation exports into aircraft.py, please adjust the line

+export DATAFILE="DCS/planes.py"

 Extract the data as explained in the dcs_liberation wiki into the DCS folder of this script.